 It admittedly contains less zinc than the others, so motorcycles with catalytic converters may benefit from Royal Purple.

-The testimonials and market speak aside, Royal Purple uses Group IV base stocks and is a synthetic in the truest sense of the word.
+The testimonials and market speak aside, Royal Purple uses Group IV base stocks and is synthetic in the truest sense of the word.
 Its Synerlec additive combination improves the base stock’s shear properties and film strength, resulting in an oil that has an extended drain interval.

-It also creates an ionic bond that leaves a film of oil on metallic engine parts, enabling to mate and producing smoother surfaces over time.
+It also creates an ionic bond that leaves a film of oil on metallic engine parts, enabling it to mate and producing smoother surfaces over time.
 Any anecdotal horsepower gains are a secondary benefit to a longer engine life.

 - A true Group IV base stock in both 10W-40 and 20W-50